Chakri Dynasty - Kingdom of Thailand

 KING RAMA III (1824 - 1851)

 Phra Bhat Sombat Phra Poraminthara Maha Chedsadabodin.
 Phra Nang Klao Chao Yu Hu.
-King Rama III of Ratanakosin reign of the Chakri Dynasty gave his royal order to his Royal Highness Prince Khrom Mun Puminthron Pakdee.
-Prince Ladawan, ancestor of the royal surname "Ladawan Na Ayudhaya" was King Rama III and Chao Chom Marnda Aim Noi's son.
-As the chief supervisor for the construction of Wat Thepthidaramvorawihan in 1836 to commemorate.
-Her Royal Highness Prince Wilad Hhrom Mun Apsornsudathep on 22nd December 1839 as King Rama III, and named the temple 'Wat Thepthidaram', which means 'Apsornsudathep'.
+King Rama III of Ratanakosin, reign of the Chakri Dynasty, gave his royal order to his Royal Highness, Prince Khrom Mun Puminthron Pakdee.
+Prince Ladawan, ancestor of the royal surname "Ladawan Na Ayudhaya," was King Rama III and Chao Chom Marnda Aim Noi's son.
+As the chief supervisor for the construction of Wat Thepthidaramvorawihan from 1836 to commemorate.
+Her Royal Highness Prince Wilad Hhrom Mun Apsornsudathep, on 22nd December 1839 as King Rama III, named the temple 'Wat Thepthidaram,' which means 'Apsornsudathep.'

 PHRA CHOMKLAO CHAOYUHUA

 KING RAMA IV (1851 - 1868)